What is self-compassion?

 2. Move everyday

-Contrary to popular belief, our minds and our bodies are not separate entities.
+Contrary to popular belief, your mind and body are not separate entities.
 They are linked, interconnected, entwined, and interact and affect each other in profound and powerful ways.
-When we move our body, we move our mind.
-Moving our body – in whatever way works best for us (walking, swimming, yoga, tree climbing) – helps us to sleep better, gives us more energy, gets us thinking more creatively and reduces stress, anxiety and depression.
+When you move your body, you move your mind.
+Moving your body – in whatever way works best for you (walking, swimming, yoga, tree climbing) – helps you to sleep better, gives you more energy, gets you thinking more creatively and reduces stress, anxiety and depression.

 If you are interested in exploring this further, the book Move Your Body Tone Your Mood, by Kate F. Hays has more information.
 Also, Pip Lincolne’s book ‘Craft for the Soul’ has a chapter called ‘Movement is the Key to Happiness and Creativity’ which I found inspiring.